BOWMAN INDIANS ON THE RECORD|

 BOWMAN among the WAMPANOAG

 The Wampanoag Language also known as Massachusett, Pokanoket or Natick is an Algonkian language of New England.
-The language is no longer actively spoken in Wampanoag communities today, although some Wampanoag people are trying to revive it.
 Narragansett is considered by some linguists to have been a Wampanoag dialect, by others a distinct language.

 The Wampanoag people also called Massasoit, or W8panaak, are a Native American tribe.
 Many Wampanoag people today are enrolled in two federally recognized tribes, the Mashpee Wampanoag Tribe and the Wampanoag Tribe of Gay Head (Aquinnah) of Massachusetts, or four state-recognized tribes recognized by the Commonwealth of Massachusetts.

 In the beginning of the 17th century, at the time of first contact with the English, the Wampanoag lived in southeastern Massachusetts and Rhode Island, as well as within a territory that encompassed current day Martha's Vineyard and Nantucket.
 While the tribe largely disappeared from historical records from the late 18th century, its people persisted.
 Some survivors remained in their traditional areas and continued many aspects of their culture, others moved north and west where they were absorbed into other Native communities.
 Although the last native speakers of W8panaak died more than 100 years ago, since 1993 Wampanoag people have been working on a language revival project that is producing new native speakers.
 The project is also working on curriculum and teacher development.

 WILLIAM BOWMAN (app.
 1620-?)